James F. Izlar: Early life and education

+Political career

-He served as member of the State senate 1880–1890, and was elected by the general assembly to be judge of the first judicial circuit in 1889.
+He served as member of the State senate from 1880 to 1890, and was elected by the general assembly to be judge of the first judicial circuit in 1889.
 He served as delegate to the Democratic National Convention in 1884.

+Congress

 Izlar was elected as a Democrat to the Fifty-third Congress to fill the vacancy caused by the resignation of William H. Brawley and served from April 12, 1894, to March 3, 1895.
 He was not a candidate for renomination in 1894.

+Later career and death

-He again engaged in the practice of law in Orangeburg until 1907, when he retired.
+After leaving Congress, he again engaged in the practice of law in Orangeburg until 1907, when he retired.
 He died at his home in Orangeburg on May 26, 1912, and was interred in the Episcopal Cemetery.